gatsbyjs/gatsby/docs/contributing/triaging-github-issues/index.md

 #### Feature Request

 Feature Requests are issues that request support for additional functionality not currently covered in the existing codebase.
 The first step in triaging a feature request is to determine if it's a reasonable request; this is a challenge and if you don't feel comfortable making this determination please label with `inkteam to review`.
 If it's clear that this isn't a feature it makes sense for Gatsby to implement, provide a comment explaining the decision making and close the issue.
+Review the [saved replies](#saved-replies) to see if there is an appropriate response already available.

 If it's determined to be a worthwhile feature, the next decision point is whether the feature should be added to core or upstream.
 Upstream issues are those that are outside of Gatsby's control and caused by dependencies.
 Upstream features should be labeled with `upstream` and include comments about the scope.